 Here’s a hypothetical example.
 Susan is 76 years old.
 She had $300,000 in her 401(k) as of Dec.
 31, 2022.
 Her distribution period from the IRS Table is considered Step 2, which is 22.0.
 So, $300,000 divided by 22 is $13,636.36.
 That’s the amount that Susan must have withdrawn from her 401(k) by Dec.
 31, 2023.

-If Susan is withdrawing from a traditional 401(k) account, she’d add that $13,636.36 to any other income that she received in 2021 and would have been part of her income tax bill due in April 2022.
+If Susan is withdrawing from a traditional 401(k) account, she’d add that $13,636.36 to any other income that she received in 2023 as part of her income tax bill due in April 2024.

 You can find the RMD tables within the IRS Publication 590.
 Keep in mind that if your spouse is your only primary beneficiary, and he or she is more than 10 years younger than you, you’ll need to use the IRS Joint Life and Last Survivor Expectancy Table, also found within IRS Publication 590.

 What Are the Deadlines To Take My RMDs?

-You have until April 1 the year after your 72nd birthday to complete your first RMD.
-So if your 72nd birthday is Jan.
-1, 2022, you still have until April 1, 2023, to complete your first withdrawal.
+You have until April 1 the year after your 73nd birthday to complete your first RMD.
+So if your 73rd birthday was Jan.
+1, 2023, you still have until April 1, 2024, to complete your first withdrawal.